sonjageorgievska/current/proposals/UX.md

 ## Plans for period until the end of April 2020

-- **Design Critiques for current projects**:  encouraging a positive culture to improve projects.
-Analyze the design of the project's user journey, usability, accessibility, interaction, visualization, and presentation, and give feedback to team members.
-While making sure of keeping  a **Clear scope for the conversation",   "Agreed-upon design objectives for the work."  and motivating "Conversation rather than command."
-One project per Meeting.
+- **Bring Your Own Project Design Critique sessions**:  During a SIG meeting we analyze the design of one NLeSC project.
+We analyze the design of the project's user journey, usability, accessibility, interaction, visualization, and presentation, and give feedback to team members.
+In this session we will make sure of keeping  a "Clear scope for the conversation",   "Agreed-upon design objectives for the work."  and motivating "Conversation rather than command."

-- **Proportionate UX tools and resources**: from tools for ideation, wireframing and prototyping, to resources for best practices and design patterns.
+- **Learn about UX tools and resources**: From tools for ideation, wireframing and prototyping, to resources for best practices and design patterns.

 ## What are the expected outputs of the proposed SIG?